The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Finding the linear and Lie closures of a model

 \begin{definition} The \emph{Lie closure} of a set of matrices, $ \mathcal{A} $, is the intersection of all matrix Lie algebras which contain $ \mathcal{A} $.
 More simply, this can be described as the smallest matrix Lie algebra which contains $ \mathcal{A} $. \end{definition}

 Once the linear closure of a set of matrices is found, Lie brackets of the linear space's basis elements are calculated: it is sufficient to only work with the basis elements of the linear closure due to the space being linear and the Lie bracket operation being bi-linear.
-In matrices, we define the Lie bracket operation as $ [A,B] = AB-BA $.
-A matrix vector space that is closed under the Lie bracket operation is a Lie algebra.
+A matrix linear space that is closed under the Lie bracket operation is a Lie algebra.
 If a Lie bracket is found to be in the existing linear space, the Lie bracket is ignored and another is tried.
 If a Lie bracket is not in the existing linear space, it is added to the basis.
 The stop condition is when all Lie brackets of the basis elements are in the linear space.
 At this point, we have found the Lie closure of the linear space.

-To find the Lie closure of our previous example described in equation \ref{emma}, we take Lie brackets of the basis elements in the linear closure.
+\begin{example} To find the Lie closure of the matrix set described in Example \ref{firstLC}, we take Lie brackets of the basis elements in the linear closure.
 We see that

 which is in the linear closure so there is no further action to be taken.
 On the other hand

 which is not in the linear closure so it is added to the basis.
 Therefore our new space is